dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 We have the same thing here: there is a canonical map
 $$
 b: \pi_n(\bar Y)_{\QQ_\ell} \tensor H^n(\bar Y) \to \QQ_\ell \\
+(f: S^n \to \ZZ)
 $$

-which amounts to just pulling back elements in cohomology along
+which amounts to just pulling back elements in cohomology along the maps given by homotopy groups.